Dominion Founder Deposition in Lindell Lawsuit

 Addressing Misinformation

-Define the Limits of Free Speech
+Defining the Limits of Free Speech

-The First Amendment guarantees free speech, but not libelous remarks.
-Legal precedents like “New York Times Co. v.
-Sullivan” established that public figures must prove “actual malice” to win defamation cases, which Dominion will have to demonstrate against Lindall.
-This case investigates the balance between these principles.
-It could set a precedent for how courts will handle such issues in the future.
+The First Amendment guarantees free speech, but not libelous statements.
+Legal precedents like New York Times Co. v.
+Sullivan established that public figures must prove “actual malice” to win defamation cases, which Dominion will have to demonstrate against Lindell.
+This case will explore the balance between these principles and could set a precedent for future legal handling of such matters.

 Restoring Public Trust